cloudnativetrainings/trainings/kubernetes_security/01_kubelet/README.md

 # exit the VM - for being in the Google Cloud Shell again
 exit

+# TODO not needed anymore? $IP should be set via .trainingrc file
 # store the external IP of the worker node
 export IP=$(gcloud compute instances list --filter="name=kubernetes-security" --format json | jq '.[].networkInterfaces[].accessConfigs[].natIP' | tr -d \")
 ```